Make a Start

-You have just made what is possibly the most important decision of your life.
-You’ve taken Step One and said to yourself, “Yes, I’m powerless over alcohol.
+This may be the most important decision of our life.
+We’ve taken Step One when we said “Yes, I’m powerless over alcohol.
 My life is unmanageable.
 I can’t stop drinking, and I want help.”

 AA is a “one day at a time” way of living.
 We try to break life into small pieces that we can handle.
 We stay sober one day at a time, or when necessary, one hour at a time.
 We do our jobs one task at a time.
 We solve our problems one problem at a time; we clean up our past one mess at a time.

-Your sponsor will listen to you and make suggestions based on his or her experience.
+Sponsors listen and make suggestions based on his or her experience.
 He/She will not serve as a financial advisor, marriage counselor or psychologist, however.
 Sponsors are but experienced guides to the AA program of recovery: the Twelve Steps.
-Some AA groups will help you find a temporary sponsor; if you are not certain about your group’s practices regarding sponsorship, simply ask the chairperson after a meeting.
+Some AA groups will help find temporary sponsors.
+If uncertain about a group’s practices regarding sponsorship, we simply ask the chairperson after a meeting.

 In the Greater Dallas area there are a number of large AA groups that meet several times each day, and there are smaller groups that meet from once to five times per week.
-You are encouraged to visit groups of different types before deciding where you feel most at home.
-Ultimately, involvement at the group level will be more important to you than the size of the group or how often it meets.
+All are encouraged to visit groups of different types before deciding what group feels the most “at home”.
+Ultimately, involvement at the group level will be more important than the size of the group or how often it meets.
 Our AA experience tells us that giving away what we have been so freely given is fundamental to our continued sobriety, and we can always find many varied ways to be of service in our home groups.

 It is said that the average practicing alcoholic affects the lives of at least five other people.
 Many of these are family members, and there are ways that you can share your recovery with them.